agreementmaker/jaws/README.md

 # Java API for WordNet Searching (JAWS)

-JAWS is an API that provides Java applications the ability to access Wordnet.
+JAWS is an API that provides Java applications the ability to access WordNet.
 It is a simple and fast API that is compatible with both the 2.1 and 3.0 versions of the WordNet database files.

 To use JAWS in your application you must do the following:
 * Obtain a copy of the [WordNet database files](https://wordnet.princeton.edu/wordnet/download/current-version/).
 Executing `mvn generate-test-resources` will download WordNet 3.0 into the `target/` directory.